13 Smart Glasses For Augmented Reality (Updated)

 In the past, we’ve covered several companies developing smart glasses for augmented reality (AR) and discussed the exciting ways that AR technology is being used to enhance everyday life.
-Since Google first announced their Google Glass project and gave us a glimpse of how the technology could change the way that we interact with the world around us, smart eye wear has caught the attention of the industry at large.
-Today there are many companies developing smart augmented reality glasses, each at different stages of the product development process.
+Since Google first announced their Google Glass project and gave us a glimpse of how the technology could change the way that we interact with the world around us, smart glasses have caught the attention of the industry at large.
+Today, there are many companies developing augmented reality smart glasses, each at different stages of the product development process.

-Here is an complete list of all of the need-to-know smart eye wear companies to keep an eye on in 2017:
+Here is a complete list of all the need-to-know smart glass companies to keep an eye on:

 In January 2015, Microsoft announced their augmented reality smart glasses project, the Microsoft Hololens.
 Currently, the company only offers Development Edition ($3,000) and Commercial Suite ($5,000).

 A recent eye-tracking patent filing by the company suggests that future versions of the Hololens may include the technology, which uses waveguides and infrared to track eye movement.
 The speculation has been that the patent could be used in Microsoft’s attempt find a solution to compatibility issues with prescription eyewear.

 The company has been deliberately coy regarding the potential release timeline of the HoloLens.
 In a January 2015 interview with BBC, Microsoft CEO Satya Nadella said that she saw the HoloLens project as a “five year journey,” but has made no further comments on potential release timelines.
 It is clear, however, that Microsoft will first focus on developmental releases and enterprise applications before setting their sights on a commercial HoloLens launch.

 Update 7/12/2018: Microsoft is reportedly eyeing to release Hololens 2 in 2019, and planning to shift from an Intel Chipset to Qualcomm’s XR1.